matejsuchy/php_nginx_xdebug/README.md

 # Docker Compose for Nginx and PHP

-This repository contains a little `docker-compose` configuration to start a `Nginx and PHP`.
+This repository contains a little `docker-compose` configuration to start `Nginx and PHP`.

 ## Details